-TSHIN4 - Diesel Hydraulic and Pneumatic Systems and Laboratory - 3 Credits Lecture 20 hrs/Laboratory 40 hrs/Outside the Classroom Work 15 hrs
+TSHIN4 - Diesel Hydraulic and Pneumatic Systems and Laboratory - 3 Credits Lecture 20 hrs/Laboratory 40 hrs

 This course has been designed to provide students with theoretical knowledge and laboratory work with hydraulics and pneumatics applied to real-life situations.
 The combination of theory and laboratory practice will prepare students to perform different tasks with precision and safety.